-The invention and implementation of drones in warfare and for surveillance moves civilization to a new and different level.
-During the next few years mankind will become more aware of, and have to deal with the expanding capabilities and frightening possibilities that exist in how these man-made "robot-creatures" can impact the way we live and conduct our lives.
+The invention and implementation of drones in warfare and for surveillance moves civilization and mankind's relationship with machines to a new and level.
+Society is now just becoming aware of the many ways drones can be misused.
+During the next few years mankind will have to deal with the expanding capabilities and frightening possibilities that exist in how these man-made "robot-creatures" can impact the way we live and conduct our lives.

 After Iraq and Afghanistan, Americans do not want to spend blood and